seme4/ssi-consultancy/DeployerDeveloperReview.md

     mariadb-server-5.5 - MariaDB database server binaries
     mariadb-server-core-5.5 - MariaDB database core server files

-The deployers guide should state what versions of MySQL are supported, and also what others sameAs Lite is known to run on.
+The deployers guide should state what versions of MySQL are supported, and also what others sameAs Lite is known to run with.

 sameAs Lite is compatible with MariaDB under Scientific Linux 7 and Fedora 21.